DCOR-dev/ckanext-dcor_schemas/README.rst

     define the supplementary resource schema.
 The default is ``package`` which means that the supplementary resource schema of this extension is used.
+  - the ``ckanext.dcor_schemas.notify_user_create`` boolean
+    parameter defines whether the site maintainer receives an email for ever user that is created.

   - These DCOR-wide configuration options for accessing S3 object storage